magnetikonline/picoh/README.md

 ### DOM

 #### $$(query) / $$(element,query)
-- A wrapper for `querySelectorAll()`, supported by recent browsers including IE8 and above, returning DOM elements for the given CSS `query`.
+- A wrapper for [`querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll), returning DOM elements for the given CSS `query`.
 - In the first form the query will be based from `document` (entire page), otherwise in the second form from the given `element`.
+- In the instance `query` is matching elements containing one or more classes _only_ (e.g. `.apple.orange.banana`) the function will use [`getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName) in place of `querySelectorAll()` for query speed advantage.
-- Returned DOM elements will be provided in an array, rather than a `NodeList` for ease of use.
+- Returned DOM elements will be provided as an array, rather than a `NodeList`.
-- **Note:** `querySelectorAll()` will only support queries based on the browsers CSS implementation.
-In the case of IE8 this limits use to CSS 2.1 selector types.
+- **Note:** `querySelectorAll()` will only support queries based upon the browsers CSS implementation and it's capabilities.

 #### $.DOM.ready(handler)
-- Will call the given `handler` upon firing of the `DOMContentLoaded` event, using polyfills for unsupported browsers.
+- Will call the given `handler` upon firing of the `document.DOMContentLoaded` event.
-- Can be called multiple times with multiple `handler` functions, each will be called in turn at the point of the document DOM loading.
+- Can be called with multiple `handler` functions, each of which be called in turn at the point of DOM load completion.
-- If called after the DOM has loaded, the given `handler` will execute immediately.
+- If called *after* DOM has already loaded, the given `handler` will execute immediately via [$.nextTick(handler)](#nexttickhandler).
-- Based upon the standalone DOM ready method presented in the following [gist](https://gist.github.com/magnetikonline/5270265).

 #### $.DOM.create(name[,attributeList][,childElementList])
 - Creates a new DOM element with the given node `name`.
 - Optional attributes given as a key/value object `attributeList`.
 	- Keys are to be given as DOM element properties (e.g. `class="myclass"` as `{ className: 'myclass' }`.
 - Optional child DOM elements automatically appended given as an array `childElementList`.
-	- Child elements given as strings will be appended as a DOM `TextNode`.
+	- Child elements of type `string` will be appended as a new `TextNode`.

 Example: